KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 # Modifications Part 2

 For my second Modification I have made my posture corrector portable with the use of a power bank.
 Along with sewing my arduino and my LED lights to my posture corrector.
 This allows my posture corrector to be used essentially everywhere as I no longer need to have my arduino connected to my laptop for power.
 In order to sew the arduino and LED lights to my brace, I had to make multiple loops with my string in order to properly secure them in place.
-Sewing my arduino, power bank, and LED lights into my back brace make it much easier to carry around than before.
+Sewing my arduino, power bank, and LED lights into my back brace makes my project much more organized and easier to transport.
 Originally I had to carry the arduino in my hands but now I have essentially full range of motion when moving with my back brace.

 ```
 #include <Adafruit_NeoPixel.h>